Memurai - A Redis Alternative for Windows

-Because Memurai runs natively on Windows and uses the Windows APIs, it integrates seamlessly into your existing processes and workflows, allowing your team to quickly come up to speed with running a scalable NoSQL data store without needing to change their Windows infrastructure.
-And because it’s a regular Windows app, you can run Memurai as a Windows Service, making it perfectly suited to production environments.
+Out of all the Redis alternatives, Memurai is one of the strongest candidates since it runs natively on Windows, it integrates into your existing Windows workflows, and allows your team to be up to speed super fast with a scalable NoSQL datastore.
+You have the option to run Memurai as a Windows Service, making it perfectly suited to production environments.

 The Memurai installation process is designed to be extremely easy and uses a standard MSI setup for installation and configuration.The configuration file syntax for Memurai is identical to Redis 5 syntax, apart from a few flags that are simply ignored by Memurai if present (mainly flags that are specific to Linux).
 Only flags from the Redis configuration file are supported and no new flags are introduced by Memurai.
 This means you don’t have to learn new tuning parameters, and any preexisting knowledge of configuring and tuning Redis applies directly to Memurai.

 Just like Redis 5, Memurai supports multiple server roles.
 Configure Memurai to run with the sentinel role for high availability, improve scaling with the replica role, or use the cluster role to provide automatic partitioning of your data set.
 And as you’d probably expect at this point, each role is fully compatible with the Redis roles of the same name.